 What is your favorite lesson learned project story?

 Always be prepared.
-I was given an opportunity to be the Construction Administrator for a multi-million dollar, multi-phased complex modernization project at a community college.
+I was given an opportunity to be the Construction Administrator for a multi-million buy diazepam in belfast dollar, multi-phased complex modernization project at a community college.
 Although I had a “rough” overview of the project scope, I didn’t initially completely understand the full complexity of the project.
 At the project’s first meeting, I was asked various questions on site.
 Based upon past employment experiences, I provided “general” responses.
 However, the Construction Manager quickly shut me down.
 I hadn’t known that the CM was involved in the Design Phase.
 Since that incident, I always make sure I thoroughly understand and familiarize myself with the Construction Documents before I attend any contractor-owner meetings.

 What do you do for fun?